Milling roundings in wood - perfect rounding of wooden edges in 5 steps

 Step 2: Setting the milling depth

-If you want to round off curved edges, we recommend using a rounding cutter with a stop ring.
-The stop ring traces the contour and guides the router bit cleanly along the curved edge.
-For straight workpiece edges, you can also use a router bit without a stop ring by guiding the workpiece along the fence of the router table or the rip fence of the hand router.
-In both cases, however, it is important to set the routing depth correctly.
+If you want to round off curved edges, we recommend using a rounding cutter with a guide ring.
+The guide ring scans the contour and guides the cutter cleanly along the curved edge.
+For straight workpiece edges, you can also use a cutter without a guide ring by guiding the workpiece along the fence of the router table or the rip fence of the hand router.
+In both cases, however, it is important to set the cutting depth correctly.

 The radius of the milling cutter should be flush with the machine table.
 If the cutter protrudes too far, a shoulder will form; if it protrudes too little, a small edge will form at the transition.
 You can adjust the cutter height using a digital setting gauge or on a test piece until the outermost edge of the cutter just touches the wood surface.
 A test routing will show you whether you have the right setting.

-Sometimes it can be attractive to deliberately set the rounding cutter slightly lower to achieve a special decorative edge look (the "German rod").
+Tip: Sometimes it can be effective to intentionally set the rounding cutter a little deeper to achieve a specific decorative edge effect (the "German edge").
 Try out different settings to find the look you want.

 Step 3: Clamping and protection devices